Pantarheon/cbecho/README.md

 ```

 That will list all of its command line switches, just as shown above.
 If you
-have the `CBECHO` environmental variable set, it will list that as well.
+have the `CBECHO` environment variable set, it will list that as well.

 If you just need to know what version of `cbecho` you have, you can type one
 of these two,